 Redressing Sexual and Reproductive Health Disparities Among Young People

-As members of more than one minority group, GLBTQ youth of color face special challenges in a society which often presents heterosexuality as the only acceptable orientation and in which nonwhites have disproportionately higher rates of negative sexual outcomes.
+As members of more than one minority group, LGBTQ youth of color face special challenges in a society which often presents heterosexuality as the only acceptable orientation and in which nonwhites have disproportionately higher rates of negative sexual outcomes.
 Economic and cultural disparities, as well as sexual risk taking and other risk-taking behavior, make these youth vulnerable to HIV, pregnancy, and sexual violence.
 Holistic, culturally competent health care is essential to their well being.

 Youth in Low- and Middle-Income Countries